Maayanshani25/LabPrut/README.md

 # LabPrut
-This reposityory belongs to the Research Project of Maayan Shani
+This repository belongs to the Research Project of Maayan Shani